Does this site look plain?

 char *(*(**foo[][8])())[];

-It's common in a declaration to alternate right and left, but this is not the rule: the rule is to go as far right as we can, and here we find that the innermost part still touches "array of" and "pointer to".
+It's common in a declaration to alternate right and left, but this is not the rule: the rule is to go as far right as we can, and here we find that the innermost part still touches array of and pointer to.
 Again, go right.

 foo is array of array of 8 ... char